unl/VisitorChat/README.markdown

 The system aims to bring advanced functionality of a live chat solution while keeping the interface clean and intuitive.

+The system also supports integration with AWS Lex chatbot.
+A site will always default to the live chat if an operator is available.
+If chatbot is enable for a site url and no operator is available it will behave like live chat but interact with specified AWS Lex chatbot.

 Requirements
 ------------
  - PHP 5.3+